-Plus, network access makes these documents available from nearly anywhere, so team members can retrieve files or keep working, even while traveling or working from home.
+Plus, network access makes these documents available from nearly anywhere, so team members can retrieve files even while traveling or working from home.

 As with any physical media, paper can get damaged or destroyed.
-Fires, floods and other destruction can cause the business to lose years or decades of information in a matter of hours.
+Fires, floods and other disasters can cause the business to lose years or decades of information in a matter of hours.

 Paper backups of documents can be expensive to produce and store.
 It’s unlikely that both your main building and offsite storage would get destroyed at the same time, but putting the appropriate amount of distance between them to prevent this also makes the backups difficult to access.

 Cloud solutions can be employed to protect business documents, keeping localized natural disasters from destroying critical files.

 It’s inexpensive and simple to keep multiple copies of files digitally, and backups can be scheduled to occur automatically.
 Well-designed disaster recovery plans can include provisions for important files to be stored where they can be accessed immediately and for less essential files to be archived.

 3. Environmentally Friendly